Symptoms 20 February 2026 · 10 min read

 Dr. Suganya Venkat

-Obstetrician & Gynaecologist · Gold Medalist
+Obstetrician & Gynaecologist · 15+ years experience

 Dr. Suganya is the founder of Menolia and has helped hundreds of women with perimenopause and menopause care through her evidence-based, root-cause approach.